On modifications of Reichenbach's principle of common cause in light of Bell's theorem: Introduction

-One alternative is to drop the PCC, and reject the idea that all correlations need to be explained in terms of a common cause.
+One alternative is to drop the R-PCC, and reject the idea that all correlations need to be explained in terms of a common cause.
 This position has been defended, for example, by van Fraassen~\cite{vanFraassen1982}, who called it ``the Charybdis of realism''.
 Another alternative is to drop relativistic causal structure, as is done in Bohmian mechanics \cite{Bohm1952}.
 However, this approach leads to a number of other problems, such as explaining why the violation of relativity cannot be observed at the macroscopic level.
-Recently it has been shown that any causal theory for the Bell correlations that maintains the PCC must feature such a ``fine-tuning'' of the causal parameters in the theory \cite{Wood2012}, that is, any such causal model must ``hide'' some causal channels available at the underlying level from use by macroscopic agents in the world.
+Recently it has been shown that any causal theory for the Bell correlations that maintains the R-PCC must feature such a ``fine-tuning'' of the causal parameters in the theory \cite{Wood2012}, that is, any such causal model must ``hide'' some causal channels available at the underlying level from use by macroscopic agents in the world.

-On the other hand, an outright rejection of PCC seems to be too extreme; the principle has a wide range of applicability and is explicitly assumed in disciplines such as the study of causal discovery algorithms \cite{Pearl2000}.
-It would therefore be interesting to attempt to modify the PCC or delineate its limits of validity.
-In this vein, some authors have proposed to keep some form of the PCC, but modified so that it blocks the derivation of Bell inequalities.
+On the other hand, an outright rejection of R-PCC seems to be too extreme; the principle has a wide range of applicability and is explicitly assumed in disciplines such as the study of causal discovery algorithms \cite{Pearl2000}.
+It would therefore be interesting to attempt to modify the R-PCC or delineate its limits of validity.
+In this vein, some authors have proposed to keep some form of the R-PCC, but modified so that it blocks the derivation of Bell inequalities.
 Approaches in this line include that of Leifer and Spekkens (L-S) \cite{Leifer2006, Leifer2011} and that of Hofer-Szab\'{o} and Vecserny\'{e}s (H-V) \cite{Hofer2012}.

 In the L-S approach, the relativistic causal structure in the usual Bell scenario implies a factorisation not of probabilities, but of certain mathematical objects called \emph{conditional quantum states}, which are obtained through the Choi-Jamiolkowski isomorphism between quantum channels and quantum states.
-Wood and Spekkens \cite{Wood2012} have suggested that this approach could lead to a way of maintaining some non-classical form of the PCC that could find use in a generalised version of causal discovery algorithms compatible with the quantum probability calculus.
+Wood and Spekkens \cite{Wood2012} have suggested that this approach could lead to a way of maintaining some non-classical form of the R-PCC that could find use in a generalised version of causal discovery algorithms compatible with the quantum probability calculus.
 The L-S formalism, however, has some caveats \cite{Leifer2011} and does not fully achieve that goal in its current form.

 The H-V approach defines a notion of `non-commutative common cause', which requires a factorisation of probabilities similar to the standard Reichenbach-Bell formulation, but blocks the use of the Law of Total Probability that would lead to a derivation of Bell inequalities.
 Here we will give an analysis of this program and argue that it fails to provide a common cause explanation of the Bell correlations.
 The reason it fails is that it lacks an essential aspect of the notion of common cause, namely that the common cause can causally produce the observed correlations.
 Moreover, as we will show, using the H-V definition \emph{any} quantum product state can count as a common cause for \emph{any} quantum correlations whatsoever.
 There is thus no causal or inferential connection between the purported common causes and their effects, which makes the H-V notion of non-commutative common cause untenable.